Darty-ai/darty-ai-samples/README.md

 # Darty Ai Samples

-When this repository is compleat it will contain all the samples files, both Illustrator and Excel that have been used in the documentation site.
+When this repository is complete it will contain all the samples files, both Illustrator and Excel that have been used in the documentation site.